Web ScrapingDeveloper ToolsApifyPPE PricingMCP Servers

 Easy to test:

-// scraper.js — pure logic, no Actor dependency
+// scraper.js — pure functions, no Actor dependency

 export function parseHeadings(html) {